ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 Click on one of the items will bring you to the detail page.

-Click "login" and enter "foo" as username and "bar" as password.
+Click "login" and enter "user" as username and "passw0rd" as password.
 This should log you in.

 Navigate to any of the item detail page, now you should see "Buy" and "Add review" buttons, as well as "Profile" menu item.
 Try to Buy some items.